chriskrycho/v5.chriskrycho.com/site/journal/relaunch.md

 - web design
 - open-source software
 - TypeScript
+qualifiers:
     audience: people who care about things like new website designs.
 summary: >
     Sympolymathesy is the fifth version of chriskrycho.com—and I’m so happy to have it in the world at last!